Top 10 best places to visit in Italy

-Italy’s fortes stretch far beyond its architecture and history.
-The country ( shaped like a boot), boasts extreme natural gems.
+What are the best places to visit in Italy?
+Italy’s fortes stretch far beyond its architecture and history!
+The country ( shaped like a boot), boasts extreme natural gems and has some of the best places to visit in Europe!
 From the norths mountain ranges to the souths turquoise grottoes, this combined with its culinary delights makes Italy the perfect European destination!

 For me personally, Italy is up there in my top 5 fav countries, it probably has something to do with the non-stop feeling of being serenaded exploring cobblestone streets, whilst overindulging in pasta, pizza and wine ( the favourite food groups :D)